-Map of Florida (FL) State With Ctitis, Highways, Rails
+Map of Florida (FL) State, United States

-About Florida
+About Florida State

 Geography of Florida

-Florida is located on the south-east region of the United States.
 Its borders are Alabama and Georgia to the north, the Atlantic Ocean to the east, the Gulf of Mexico to the west, and the straits of Florida to its south.
 Its close proximity to the Bahamas and South American countries has created a unique culture that is quintessentially Florida, which is evident in the city of Miami.

 History of Florida